iamsayan/ultimate-facebook-comments/readme.txt

 * Compatible with other Facebook sharing plugin.
 * Follows the best WordPress coding standards.

-Like the Ultimate Facebook Comments plugin?
+Like the Ultimate Social Comments plugin?
 Consider leaving a [5 star review](https://wordpress.org/support/plugin/ultimate-facebook-comments/reviews/?rate=5#new-post).

 #### Themes Tested with this plugin and works perfect